• Skip to primary navigation

 Once opened, keep the jam in the fridge for up to a month.

-If jam contains more sugar, then it can keep for longer (2 months) but any reduced sugar jams are best consumed quickly.
+If jam contains more sugar, then it can keep for longer (2 months) but any reduced sugar jams are best stored in the refrigerator and consumed quickly.
 Frankly, this isn't a problem - it's too good!

 jam jars sterlising in boiling water then upturned filled jam pots